DataDog/integrations-core/teamcity/README.md

 ## Data Collected
 ### Metrics
-The Teamcity check does not include any metric at this time.
+The Teamcity check does not include any metrics at this time.

 ### Events
 All Teamcity events are forwared to your Datadog application.

 ### Service Checks
-The Teamcity check does not include any service check at this time.
+The Teamcity check does not include any service checks at this time.

 ## Troubleshooting
 Need help?
 Contact [Datadog Support][6].